chyavan-mc/STA-380/Solutions.md

 pre_pca_1 = tfidf_matrix[,-scrub_cols]
 ```

-we will follow the same process for test also and intersect the common
+We will follow the same process for tests also and intersect the common
-results from train and test
+results from the train and test.

 ``` r
 test_documents = text_data_preprocess('./Data/ReutersC50/C50test/')